How Used Car Loans Work in Canada

 These are the mistakes we see most often — and how to avoid them.

+- Not shopping around for rates.
 The first rate you are offered is rarely the best.
-Brokers like 905 Autos submit to 20+ lenders simultaneously, finding the most competitive offer for your profile.
+Brokers like 905 Autos submit to multiple lenders simultaneously, finding the most competitive offer for your profile.

 Frequently Asked Questions